fmbarina/.dotfiles/README.md

 ### Others

+- `bkp/` - is generated when linking/copying would overwrite anything.
+- `mist/` - misc resources that can be used by dotfiles.
-- `src/` just contains source files, some for specific distros.
+- `src/` - just contains source files, some for specific distros.
-- `bkp/` - is generated when linking would overwrite anything.
-- `vendor/` - third party stuff
+- `vendor/` - third party stuff.

 ## Installation